irajbhinde/cli-calculator/README.md

 # CLI Calculator (Professional-Grade, Tested, CI-Enforced)

+CLI Calculator
+Type 'help' for instructions or 'exit' to quit.

 A modular, professional-grade command-line calculator in Python featuring a REPL, solid error handling (LBYL + EAFP), history, and full test coverage enforced by GitHub Actions.

 ## Features